Introduction to the Numerous Cassava Products (47 By-Products)

 Cassava ethanol is produced by fermenting cassava starch or molasses and distilling it into alcohol.

-Cassava ethanol is used as a biofuel for vehicles or as a cleaner alternative to traditional fossil fuels.
+As a cassava product, cassava ethanol is used as a biofuel for vehicles or as a cleaner alternative to traditional fossil fuels.

 Production of more cassava ethanol reduces greenhouse gas emissions and supports sustainable energy solutions.